Ashref-dev/EncryptionApp/README.md

 The Encryption and Decryption App is a free and user-friendly web application that allows you to encrypt and decrypt files using a password of your choice.
 Whether you need to protect sensitive data or secure your personal files, this app provides a convenient solution.

 Although the final site is different from my initial design in Figma, I'm still satisfied by the result.
+Check out the design <a href="https://www.behance.net/gallery/171655583/Lets-Encrypt-web-app-design-%28Encrypttn%29" target="_blank">on Behance here.</a>

 ## Features